pburkindine/angular6-demo/README.md

 An Angular Material front-end consumes the API.
 The customer registers, builds a cart, then checks out using Stripe.

-In the Angular app, we use @ngrx/store and ChangeDetectionStrategy.Push for performance, immutability and stability.
+In the Angular app, we use @ngrx/store, reactive forms, and ChangeDetectionStrategy.Push for performance, immutability and stability.

 ngx-translate and ngx-config provide runtime configuration and translation.